jamesb93/reacomadocs/content/_index.md

 {{< /columns >}}

-The source code can be found [here](https://github.com/jamesb93/reacoma)
+The source code can be found [here](https://github.com/jamesb93/reacoma) along with the [**latest release as a zip**](https://github.com/jamesb93/ReaCoMa/archive/master.zip).

-Thank you to Pierre Alexandre Tremblay for guiding me through the process of developing ReaCoMa.
+Thank you to [Pierre Alexandre Tremblay](https://www.pierrealexandretremblay.com) for guiding me through the process of developing ReaCoMa.
 The command line tools themselves are not my own work, but a product of the FluCoMa project which can be found here.
 Part of this work was generously funded by the Huddersfield Creative Coding Lab.

 https://www.flucoma.org

 <br><br><br>

-<p class="thanks">Thank you to Niamh Dell for the sleeping reaper logo.</p>
+<p class="thanks">Thank you to [Niamh Dell](mailto//:dell.niamh@gmail.com) for the sleeping reaper logo.</p>